tsipa/bpf-next/tools/bpf/bpftool/Documentation/bpftool-prog.rst

 		  processes that hold open file descriptors (FDs) against BPF programs.
 On such kernels bpftool will automatically emit this information as well.

+		  You can specify **--metadata** option to pretty-print read-only data from the associated *.metadata* section.

 	**bpftool prog dump xlated** *PROG* [{ **file** *FILE* | **opcodes** | **visual** | **linum** }]
 		  Dump eBPF instructions of the programs from the kernel.
 By